awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

       "oidc.eks.us-west-2.amazonaws.com/id/EXAMPLED539D4633E53DE1B716D3041E:aud": "sts.amazonaws.com"
       ```

       Change the line to look like the following line\.
-Replace *`EXAMPLED539D4633E53DE1B716D3041E`* with your cluster's OIDC provider ID and replace *region\-code* with the Region code that your cluster is in\.
+Replace *`EXAMPLED539D4633E53DE1B716D3041E`* with the OIDC provider ID for your cluster and replace *region\-code* with the AWS Region code that your cluster is in\.

       ```
       "oidc.eks.region-code.amazonaws.com/id/EXAMPLED539D4633E53DE1B716D3041E:sub": "system:serviceaccount:kube-system:aws-load-balancer-controller"